 Medicare has four parts.
 Each part covers specific services or benefits.

-Part B: Medical insurance covers doctor, outpatient hospital, home health and preventive services, as well as other services Part A does not cover.
+Part B medical insurance covers doctor, outpatient hospital, home health and preventive services, as well as other services Part A does not cover.
 You can choose if you want to enroll in Part B. Most people must pay a monthly premium to receive coverage.
-(This premium may be paid by other individuals or organizations if the Medicare beneficiary qualifies.)
+(This premium may be paid by other individuals or organizations if you qualify.)
 The premium amount may change from year to year and is based on annual income.

-Part D: Outpatient prescription drug coverage is optional coverage provided by private health insurance plans that contract with Medicare.
-Part D covers prescription drug costs and can be received by itself through a prescription drug plan (PDP) or through a Medicare Advantage prescription drug plan.
-Depending on the health plan, there may be a premium associated with Part D prescription drug coverage.
+Part D outpatient prescription drug coverage is optional coverage provided by private health insurance plans that contract with Medicare.
+Part D covers prescription drug costs and can be received by itself through a stand-alone prescription drug plan or through a Medicare Advantage prescription drug plan.
+Depending on the plan, there may be a premium associated with Part D prescription drug coverage.
 Plans can offer a “standard” benefit defined by law (or an equivalent benefit), which has a deductible, coinsurance payments and “the coverage gap” (also called “the doughnut hole”).
-Plans may also offer enhanced Part D coverage, which means there may be no deductible, drug costs may be lower or it may offer partial coverage in the coverage gap.
+Plans may also offer enhanced Part D coverage, which means there may be no deductible, drug costs may be lower or there may be partial coverage in the coverage gap.

 1997 Balanced Budget Act (BBA): Since the 1970s, private insurance plans have had the option to offer insurance coverage to Medicare beneficiaries.
 Under the BBA, these plans were officially renamed “Medicare + Choice” plans, and Medicare was granted the right to contract with these plans to provide Medicare coverage to beneficiaries on Medicare’s behalf.
 These plans were renamed “Medicare Advantage” plans in 2003 with the passage of the Medicare Prescription Drug Improvement and Modernization Act.